tomaszstachera/ts-free-multicloud-k8s/README.md

 ![ab tests 2](img/ab-2-nodes.png "ab tests 2")
 ![ab summary 2](img/ab-2-nodes-final.png "ab summary 2")

 It turned out that both cases were true (metrics were fixed by allowing proper ports).
 The final test we will do with a proper tool called [Locust](https://locust.io/).
-It's written in Python and lets tou define tests also with Python.
+It's written in Python and lets you define tests also with Python.
 Using below script I was able to properly test load on both nodes.

 ```python
 from locust import HttpUser, TaskSet, task, between